 Then as my health declined, my hair became a real issue.
-I cannot count the amount of times I had seizures and blackouts and my hair got caught on things.
-I don’t know how many of you remember, but at one stage I had a bald spot where a huge clump of hair was ripped from my head after seizuring into a doorway…and the door +hinges trapped my hair. *SHUDDERS* Ouch.
+I cannot count the amount of times I have had an episode and my hair got caught on things.
+I don’t know how many of you remember, but at one stage I had a bald spot where a huge clump of hair was ripped from my head after ending up having an “episode” into a doorway…and the door +hinges trapped my hair. *SHUDDERS* Ouch.

 I knew I wanted my hair cut short because managing it was becoming more and more difficult.